Fall Web Worms

 To identify their presence, there are a few key indicators to look out for.
 First, examine the branches and twigs of deciduous trees, such as walnut, birch, or cottonwood, for the presence of silken webs.
 These webs encase the caterpillars and their feeding areas.
 Inside the webs, the caterpillars defoliate the branch, leaving behind skeletonized leaves.
 Additionally, spotting actual caterpillars.
 As the fall webworm population grows, their webs become increasingly extensive, sometimes covering entire branches or even entire trees.

 Fall webworms very rarely do serious damage to trees.
 In most cases the trees will grow their leaves back the following spring.
 On occasions, a tree that is already highly stressed may be further weakened by fall webworm damage.
-As a preventative measure, proper tree maintenance like regular pruning and removing dead branches can help reduce the risk of infestation.
-If you notice major foliage loss in your trees due to Fall Webworms, it is important to seek treatment.
-Pesticide can be used in more severe cases to treat Fall Webworms.
+If you notice major foliage loss or a high population of Fall Webworms in your tree, it is important to seek treatment.

 If you have an issue with Fall Webworms, Arbor Source Tree Experts can help.
 We will take all of the worry out of keeping your trees healthy and beautiful year round.
 Visit us at www.ArborSource.net to request a visit from our ISA Certified Arborist or call (832) 671-0331.